-Do not plug any non-Trust device into a Trust computer without scanning the device for possible viruses.
+Do not plug any non-Trust device into a Trust computer.
 Previously a member of staff brought a CD from home and placed it into a Trust computer, the CD contained a virus which then corrupted the Trust network for 72 hours, resulting in many clinical systems not being available for staff to use, which had a huge impact on patient care.